GeauxWeisbeck4/geauxweisbeck4.dev-docs/src/pages/en/other-projects.md

 ---
-title: Deno
+title: Other Projects
-description: Lorem ipsum dolor sit amet - 3
+description: Learn more about my less important projects
 layout: ../../layouts/MainLayout.astro
 ---